Solutions Journalism Self-assessment & Goal-setting Tool

 Phase

-3: Half the news outlet’s staff members understand the value of solutions journalism and how to produce project-length stories that include all four of its key elements.
-At least a few of them also know how to produce short solutions stories for their beat coverage.
+3: Half the news outlet’s staff members understand the value of solutions journalism and how to produce stories that include all four of its key elements.
+At least a few of them also know how to produce project-length solutions stories for their beat coverage.

-Phase 4: More than half the news outlet’s staff understand the value of solutions journalism, and how to identify and produce long and short stories that incorporate all four of its key elements.
+Phase 4: More than half the news outlet’s staff understand the value of solutions journalism, and how to identify and produce short and long stories that incorporate all four of its key elements.

 Phase 5: Nearly all news outlet staffers understand the value of solutions journalism and how to identify and produce short and long stories that include all four of its key elements.